 Under the Museums for All program at our museum, visitors who present a Supplemental Nutrition Assistance Program (SNAP) Electronic Benefits Transfer (EBT) card, or an Arizona WIC EBT card (i.e. eWIC card), and a valid form of photo ID may visit for the reduced admission price of $1 per person (up to six people).
 Please follow the directions on the online ticketing page to access the Museums for All discount if you qualify.

 If you plan to use the Tucson Attractions Savings Passport, you will need to purchase your tickets in-person, subject to availability.
 Please bring your Savings Passport with you.
+We cannot guarantee there will be capacity at the time of your arrival.
+However, you may use your Savings Passport in-person to purchase tickets for a later date and time as well.

 If you are a social service organization that has a prior admission agreement with us, please contact Michael Muscarello at email@example.com to arrange tickets for your constituents.